wight-airmash/airmash-cruise/README.md

 ### How to use

-Press 5 to turn on the cruise control or press 6 to turn on the cruise control with auto-acceleration.
+Press 5 or End to turn on the cruise control or press 6 to turn on the cruise control with auto-acceleration.
-Press again 5 or 6, or direction keys to turn off cruise control.
+Press again 5, End or 6, or direction keys to turn off cruise control.

 ## Google Chrome extension